jmcdowall60/aws-static-website/README.md

 5. If successful, the deployment should output the EC2 instance's public IP, which you can use to access your static website.

 # Gitlab CI/CD Pipeline
-The provided [gitlab-ci.yml](.gitlab-ci.yml) file defines three stages to successfully deploy the static webpage:
+The provided [gitlab-ci.yml](.gitlab-ci.yml) file defines a pipeline with three stages:

 * `validate` initialises terraform and validates that the terraform code is syntactically correct and consistent.
 * `plan` runs a `terraform plan` command and outputs the result to a `tfplan` artifact.